Q1: Tell the forms of material on European History.

 Ans:

-Q14: Why would this theme named Changing Cultural Traditions?
+Q14: Why would this theme be named Changing Cultural Traditions?
 Find the reasons in context with several developments that took place during the 14th to 17th centuries in European society.
 Would you say it was Renaissance or circumstantial regression and revival of cultural pursuit?

 Q15: Do you think all women in Europe during the period 14th to 17th century were equally neglected?
-If not, describe the social and family status of other women?
+If not, describe the social and family status of other women.

 Q16: Do you ascribe the printed books as major aspects of bringing renaissance in Italy?
 Explain.